Transition Services & Post-Secondary Options

 Student Exit Summaries should be completed during the final year of high school and provided to the student prior to school exit.

 - All students classified with a disability, when reaching the age of 12, receive a Level 1 Vocational Assessment.
 First time students to special education over the age of 12 will also have a Level 1 vocational assessment performed regardless of their age.

 - Transition services must be included in a student’s IEP beginning with the IEP that will be in effect during the year that a student is 15 years old or earlier if the IEP team deems it appropriate.

 - Transition planning assists the student with making sound choices and goals, establishing a plan to achieve those choices and goals, and helping him or her realize this plan.

 - The school must take steps to ensure the student is invited to their IEP meeting where transition services will be discussed.
 If the student is unable to attend the school must take steps to ensure that the student's preferences and interests are considered.

 - All students who have IEPs and 504 plans must be provided with a Exit Summary of:

 - Recommendations on how to assist the student in meeting their post-secondary goals

 - Transition services responsibilities are shared by multiple members of the school and the broader community.
 Representatives of community agencies, particularly those that have traditionally provided post-high-school services, should be active participants of the Transition Team when appropriate.
 (They are not mandated members of the IEP team.)
 This may include members of the community (such as potential employers or other community based organizations), agency personnel (such as ACCES formally VESID, OPWDD, and OMH).

-For additional information on transition services speak with someone from your child’s school, and/or see SED information on transition.
+For additional information on transition services view this presentation, speak with someone from your child’s school, and/or see SED information on transition.